DefGuard/docs/deployment-strategies/setting-up-your-instance.md

 ## Components

-defguard comes with four main components:
+Defguard comes with four main components:

 * **Core service** - main web UI and database
 * **Proxy service** - used to safely expose a subset of public functionalities